Separating in New Zealand

 Both parties need to involve mortgage advisors and accountants (if one party is self-employed or owns a business) early in the process.
 Mortgage advisors can assess whether refinancing options are available to remove one party from shared debts, while accountants can help evaluate the financial implications of the separation.
 This can include determining what each party can afford, particularly regarding the family home.

 When dividing relationship property in New Zealand, this is usually done on the presumption of a 50/50 split.
-However, circumstances such as economic disparity claims, contracting out agreements, and family trusts can influence the outcome.
 By preparing adequately, seeking professional advice, and engaging in open communication, individuals can avoid a prolonged dispute and settle the matter as promptly as possible.

 From here, book an initial consultation here with one of our team, who can discuss your options going forward.